Last Updated on February 28, 2022 by Muhammad Junaid Khalid

 Some laptops have HDD accessible through a panel at the bottom, including most devices from the Inspiron or Latitude series.
 Others can have sealed panels, which are tougher to work with.
 Consult your laptop’s manual.
 Most manuals provide instructions on disassembling it.
 Prepare in full before you get an SSD drive for your laptop.

-Once you have established that SSD upgrade is possible, check what kind of SSD you need.
+Once you have established that an SSD upgrade is possible, check what kind of SSD you need.

 Keep in mind the form factor of your drive – your new SSD should fit in your laptop properly.